 You have the coolest beauty vibe.
 Who or what inspired you or helped shape your beauty look?

 I feel like I go through different beauty looks.
 I tend to have a pretty natural look, but then I’ll see someone and feel inspired.
 For example, I saw your eye shadow in the photo [my PR rep] sent in the briefing and thought, that looks incredible!
 I need to try that, why didn’t I try that first?
-[Ed. note: It was the last look from this Byrdie story.]
+[Ed. note: It was the last look from our Byrdie story.]

 Oh, my eye shadow in that photo is actually a liquid lipstick!